-After living in Paris for nearly two years I’m still amazed at how well European women dress.
-It is rare to see anyone that isn’t well-dressed — even if they’re just buying some milk from the grocery store.
-We lived down the block form an elementary school and everyday we’d see moms with high heels and skirts pushing their strollers down the street.
+After living in Paris for nearly two years, I’m still amazed at how well European women dress.
+It is rare to see anyone who isn’t well-dressed — even if they’re just buying some milk from the grocery store.
+We lived down the block from an elementary school and every day we’d see moms with high heels and skirts pushing their strollers down the street.

-Note: Most of my observations are from Paris since this is where I’ve lived the most, but Parisians are considered some of the best dressed people in Europe so they are a good group to take fashion advice from.
+Note: Most of my observations are from Paris since this is where I’ve lived the most, but Parisians are considered some of the best-dressed people in Europe, so they are a good group to take fashion advice from.

-The Golden Rule for Women’s European Fashion
+The Golden Rules for Women’s European Fashion

-That’s why this guide will highlight the general fashion trends that I’ve observed but I urge you to add your own personal style into your clothing choices.
+That’s why this guide will highlight the general fashion trends that I’ve observed but I urge you to add your own personal style to your clothing choices.
 My main goal is to give you a taste of European fashion and to provide you with some ideas of what you might want to wear when you visit.

 It’s All About The Fit

 People assume Europeans look great because they have closets full of designer clothes but this isn’t completely true.
-They may have a few higher-end items but they shop at H&M, Zara, Mango, Gap, Topshop and other multinational shops just like the rest of us.
-The secret is that they purchase clothes that fit well — and if the fit isn’t quite right then they’ll get their clothes tailored.
+They may have a few higher-end items, but they shop at H&M, Zara, Mango, Gap, Topshop, and other multinational shops just like the rest of us.
+The secret is that they purchase clothes that fit well — and if the fit isn’t quite right, then they’ll get their clothes tailored.
 I feel that it’s much more common to have small alterations done in Europe and those little changes make the clothes fit better.

 Keep it Simple